 We have not set a date for the consultation.
-The proposals are still in development and will need to be reviewed and approved by our national regulator, NHS England, and clinical experts in the South East Clinical Senate (a committee of doctors, nurses and health professionals working across the south east of England) who will test our work to make sure it proposes the best clinical outcomes for patients.
+We are working with our national regulator, NHS England, and clinical experts in the South East Clinical Senate (a committee of doctors, nurses and health professionals working across the south east of England) who are reviewing our draft proposals to make sure it proposes the best clinical outcomes for patients.

 When our formal consultation does happen there will be more public events across east Kent alongside a wide range of other ways for people to give their views.